-I am an associate professor of Korean at the Department of East Asian Languages and Literatures, the Ohio State University.
-Before coming to the OSU, I taught courses on contemporary Korean society and culture at Lewis & Clark College, Ewha Womans University in Korea, and the University of Wisconsin-Madison.
+I am Associate Professor of Korean in the Department of East Asian Languages and Literatures at The Ohio State University.
+Before coming to OSU, I taught courses on contemporary Korean society and culture at Lewis & Clark College, Ewha Womans University in Korea, and the University of Wisconsin-Madison.

 Please refer to my CV for more information.